 Materials:

-• Literacy Kit materials will be shipped to the host library approximately three weeks prior to the workshop.
+• Literacy Kit materials will be shipped to the host library approximately two to three weeks prior to the workshop.

 • Materials will be boxed by title and type.
 Host library must assemble kits.